sarah131/Flutter-ChatApp/README.md

 - instant messages

 ## Tools used
-"*"Flutter & Dart
+- Flutter & Dart
-"*"Firebase Messaging Flutter
+- Firebase Messaging Flutter
-"*"Provider State Management
+- Provider State Management
-"*"Graphql Flutter
+- Graphql Flutter
-"*"Shared Preferences
+- Shared Preferences

 How to run
 First go and setup the server for the chat app